Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Unboxing the Hardware

-I’ve ordered a mini J4125 PC from AliExpress, ordered 32 GB of DDR4 RAM and a 128 GB mSATA from Amazon, and will assemble them for the first time now.
+I ordered a J4125 mini PC from AliExpress, 32 GB of DDR4 RAM, and a 128 GB mSATA SSD from Amazon, and I’m about to assemble them for the first time.

-Warning: Out of caution, I searched diligently for a barebones mini PC that did not include RAM or an SSD; there is nothing stopping an overseas seller from including some generic RAM and SSD but charging Samsung prices.
+Warning: I searched diligently for a barebones mini PC that shipped without RAM or an SSD; nothing stops an overseas seller from including generic components while charging Samsung prices.

 A beautiful box, isn’t it?
-It only has 3 LAN ports, but it can be extended with network switches.
+It has only three LAN ports, but you can expand those with network switches.

 The J4125 AES-NI quad-core fanless mini PC